 In January 2002, the Historic Salem Courthouse Preservation Association, Inc. (HSCPA) officially became a corporation and elected the first Board of Directors.
 They selected Bill to be the first president of HSCPA.

 One of the corporation’s missions, to facilitate the transfer of the courthouse to a Salem entity, was carried out while HSCPA negotiated with county officials.
-By the end of 2003, the Town, Village, and HSCPA finalized a partnership by signing a Memorandum of Agreement.
-The Town became the owner of the property on January 1, 2004.
-The HSCPA took charge of management with the Village in a supportive role.
+By the end of 2003, the town, village and HSCPA finalized a partnership by signing a Memorandum of Agreement.
+The Town of Salem became the owner of the property on January 1, 2004.
+The HSCPA took charge of management.
 To date, the courthouse has received no funding from Salem taxpayers and it will remain that way.